imallona/ebrunner_spectral/README.md

 - `01_proof_of_concept`: PoC for probe design (bash and Rmd)
 - `02_browser`: genome browser trakcs generator / probe design (bash)
-- `03_zumis`: utils to run zUMIs on the data
+- `03_zumis`: utils to run zUMIs on the data, including the YAML files

 # Notes/reminders

-Index genomes with cDNA readlength -1 `--sjdbOverhang`, as required by zUMIs mapping.
+Currently being run in imlssherborne.uzh.ch.

+Mind that that zUMIs and zUMIs dependencies are installed using `soft_installs.sh`.

 # Started